Antique Billiard Accessories

 Famous Pool Players – Photo Alblum

-That is a stunning collection!
-"Item 189" sounds like a definitive visual history of the sport, particularly the transition from the "Golden Age" of pocket billiards into the Hollywood-fueled boom of the 1960s.
+(Item 189) This is a stunning collection! it looks like a definitive visual history of the sport, particularly the transition from the "Golden Age" of pocket billiards into the Hollywood-fueled boom of the 1960s.
 A collection featuring 40 original 8x10 glossies of this caliber is extremely rare.
 To have legends like Willie Mosconi, Luther Lassiter, and Minnesota Fats alongside the Hollywood icons who immortalized them (Gleason and Newman) creates a bridge between the real-world hustle and the silver screen.
-Highlights of the Roster The names you mentioned represent the absolute "Royalty" of the game: The Legends: Willie Hoppe (the King of [...]
+Highlights of the Roster The names mentioned represent the absolute "Royalty" of the game: The Legends: Willie Hoppe (the King of [...]

 Antique Ivory Billiard Tally Ball/Pea Set c1880’s